I welcome the Minister of State, Deputy Doyle.

 Equine Identification Scheme

 This is not fair and proportional.
-This is what happens when the law is not applied year after year, and it is the result of the Department not doing its job.
-It is now a major problem across a number of our towns and cities across the State, which interestingly is largely associated with working-class areas of Limerick city, Cork and Dublin, as well as areas of rural Ireland, such as Tipperary, which have long been forgotten by this Government.
+This is what happens when the law is not applied year after year and it is the result of the Department not doing its job.
+It is now a major problem across a number of towns and cities across the State, which interestingly is largely associated with working-class areas of Limerick city, Cork and Dublin, as well as areas of rural Ireland such as Tipperary which have long been forgotten by the Government.
 If these horses were roaming around Montenotte in Cork, Foxrock in Dublin or the North Circular Road in Limerick, I suspect we would quickly see a different definition of "fair and proportional".

 I wish to quote from The Irish Times from last December:

 The latest find, on Wednesday, was a decomposing horse beside an isolated walkway at Suir Island in Clonmel.
 The animal is thought to have died of malnutrition.
 The remains of seven horses were found in a field in the Knocklofty area on December 18th.
 The horses were in various states of decomposition, with one foal standing by the carcass of a mare that may have been dead for up to a month.
 Up to 14 horses were discovered in the field alongside the dead horses’ remains and they were taken to an Irish Society for the Prevention of Cruelty to Animals (ISPCA) compound in Cork.

 AAWI described last year as the worst for abuse of horses.
 As I said, it is holding a protest at 2 p.m. today and my colleague, Councillor Catherine Carey who has been outspoken on this issue will be there with the protestors.
 The Minister of State's Department is failing and I ask him to address the matter.